Are you on the HMCTS Appointed Intermediary Service Framework?

-- The assessor may feel that the vulnerable person’s communication is adequate and can be managed within the court, provided his/her legal team are aware of his difficulties.
-The report may refer to the Advocates Gateway toolkits and make a couple of other recommendations specific to the vulnerable person.
+- The assessor may feel that your client’s communication is adequate and can be managed within the court, provided their legal team are aware of their difficulties.
+The report may refer to the Advocates Gateway toolkits and make a couple of other recommendations specific to your client.

-- The vulnerable person’s communication needs may be very severe, and even with a highly skilled intermediary it will be impossible to explain complex concepts at a linguistic level they can understand.
+- Your client’s communication needs may be very severe, and even with a highly skilled intermediary it will be impossible to explain complex concepts at a linguistic level they can understand.

 - The intermediary, during assessment, was unable to establish effective strategies that will assist communication and ensure effective participation.

-- The vulnerable person requires help with emotional management rather than communication skills, and this can be done by a supporter rather than an intermediary
+- Your client requires help with emotional management rather than communication skills, and this can be done by a supporter rather than an intermediary

 When might you advise having an intermediary for the whole of the trial?

-If the assessment indicates the vulnerable person’s receptive language is at a level where he will not be able to understand conferences/what is going on in court without the help of an intermediary, the recommendations are likely to be that s/he has an intermediary for the prosecution case and until at least after s/he has given his evidence.
+If the assessment indicates your client’s receptive language is at a level where they will not be able to understand conferences/what is going on in court without the help of an intermediary.
+The recommendations are likely to be that they have an intermediary for the prosecution case, and until at least after they have given his evidence.